jtdprogramming/creator-space/README.md

 # creatorspace

+This project is to build a portfolio that will evolve as our web development skills expand.
 ## Acceptance Criteria for Challenge 2 - Personal Portfolio
 ```
 GIVEN I need to sample a potential employee's previous work